mramanathan/jenkins-sns-sqs-hook/README.md

 # jenkins-sns-sqs-hook

-Integrate AWS' SQS &amp; SNS with Jenkins
+Test repo to dem integration of AWS' SQS and SNS with Github and Jenkins